mkohler/cython_swig/README.rst

 .. class:: handout

-    And a good way to dive right into a sea of complexity is to start thinking about Python and C strings.
+    And a good way to dive right into a sea of complexity is to start thinking about C strings and Python.

     Yes...C Strings, the source of all good buffer overflows.